Iowa, United States

 What is the pollen count in Des Moines today?

 Today in Des Moines, Iowa, the pollen level is moderate with an allergy index of 3.
-The main allergen to watch is Grasses.
+The main allergen to watch is Birch.

 When is allergy season in Des Moines, Iowa?